 The growth of electronic banking and ingenuity among cyberthieves continues to present increased risks for financial institutions in the areas of account takeovers, cyber theft, and unauthorized transfers.
 The standards for allocating liability for losses between customers and financial institutions continue to develop based on recent court decisions.
 In this webinar, Spilman Member Scott Adams will discuss recent warnings from cases addressing these issues and the statutory framework for allocating losses.
 You will also learn best practices for addressing cybertheft risks with commercial customers.

 The environmental practice arena is a dynamic regulatory space.
 Laws and regulations continue to evolve; enforcement postures and procedures vary from state to state, and across industries and regulatory domains.
 Significant recent events in our region have brought environmental compliance and safety to the forefront of public debate.
 Keeping up can be a daunting task.
 Spilman's Environmental Practice Group regularly monitors and provides comments on new and changing regulations as they arise.
 When our clients need guidance on hot or emerging environmental issues, and a simple newsletter or email update just isn't enough, our Environmental Forum provides more in-depth educational opportunities via webinars or seminars exploring those issues.
-For more information about upcoming Environmental Forum events, please contact Pamela Kesling, Client Relations Specialist, at firstname.lastname@example.org.
+For more information about upcoming Environmental Forum events, please contact Pamela Kesling, Business Development Manager, at firstname.lastname@example.org.

 Presenters: Mark D. Clark